CryptoBlades/cb-gitbook-wiki/market/trading.md

 {% hint style="info" %}
 Please note that it is possible for you to be the target of scams and frauds when conducting peer to peer trading.

-The CryptoBlades team takes no responsibility and are unable to provide assistance if you have lost SKILL or NFTs through peer to peer trading.
+The CryptoBlades team takes no responsibility and are unable to provide assistance if you have lost $XWeapon or NFTs through peer to peer trading.

-To ensure smooth trading with no risk, please conduct trades through the CryptoBlades marketplace.
+To ensure smooth trading with no risk, please conduct trades through the CryptoWar marketplace.
 {% endhint %}

 ## Trading Characters

 Trading characters takes place on the character contract, which can be found in the link below.
 Note that this is different from the weapon contract.

-This is the link to the character contract : [**CryptoBlades Character Trading Contract**](https://bscscan.com/address/0xc6f252c2cdd4087e30608a35c022ce490b58179b#writeProxyContract)
+This is the link to the character contract : [**CryptoWar Character Trading Contract**](https://bscscan.com/address/0xc6f252c2cdd4087e30608a35c022ce490b58179b#writeProxyContract)

 {% hint style="info" %}
 Please note that this link is different from the weapon trading contract.